MaastrichtU-IDS/dsri-documentation/website/docs/deploy-rstudio.md

 :::

-## Run jobs in RStudio
+## Run R jobs

+You can visit this folder that gives all resources and instructions to explain how to run a standalone R job on the DSRI: https://github.com/MaastrichtU-IDS/dsri-demo/tree/main/r-job

-Checkout this package to run chunks of R code as jobs directly through RStudio: https://github.com/lindeloev/job
+If you want to run jobs directly from RStudio, checkout this package to run chunks of R code as jobs directly through RStudio: https://github.com/lindeloev/job